 "What?"
 Rattrap jabbed a finger at Dinobot.
 "This sorta thing is my kinda job!
 Why are you handin' it to this fender-headed, stinking ..."

 "Predacon?"
 Dinobot asked sharply, and while Rattrap withdrew his hand, he didn't back down.
 "Because I can be objective - I do not know this person.
 I have no stake in this and I wasn't anywhere near the Axalon when he died."

-"Oh, right, you were off stealin' a space cruiser and killin' people."
+"Oh, right, you were off stealin' the Golden Disc and killin' people."